AES256GCM10G25G-IP Demo Instruction

 vi) Click Program button to start FPGA Programming.

-Figure 2 Program Device
+Figure 7 Program Device on KCU116

 User can fill RAMs with AAD, plain or cipher data patterns, set encryption/decryption key, IV and control test operation via serial console.
-When configuration is completed, AESGCM-IP demo command menu will be displayed as shown in Figure 3.
+When configuration is completed, AESGCM-IP demo command menu will be displayed as shown in Figure 8.
 The detailed information of each menu is described in topic 4.

-Figure 3 Serial Console
+Figure 8 Serial Console

 Step to set key as follows